Somali Civil War: United Somali Congress topples Barre

 By mid-1990, United Somali Congress (USC) rebels had captured most towns and villages surrounding Mogadishu, which prompted some to give Barre the ironic title 'Mayor of Mogadishu.'
 In December the USC entered Mogadishu.
 Four weeks of battle between Barre's remaining troops and the USC ensued, during which the USC brought more forces into the city.
 By January 1991, USC rebels defeated the Red Berets, Barre's special forces, toppling Barre's hold on the government.
 The remainder of the government's forces then finally collapsed.
 Some became irregular regional forces and clan militias.
 After the USC's victory over Barre's troops, the other rebel groups declined to cooperate with it, as each instead drew primary support from its own constituency.
 Among these other opposition movements were the Somali Patriotic Movement (SPM) and Somali Democratic Alliance (SDA), a Gadabuursi group which had been formed in the northwest to counter the Somali National Movement Isaaq militia.
 For its part, the SNM initially refused to accept the legitimacy of the provisional government that the USC had established, but in March 1991 the SNM's former leader Ahmed Mohamed Silanyo proposed a power-sharing framework between the SNM and USC under a new transitional government.

 Many of the opposition groups subsequently began competing for influence in the power vacuum that followed the ousting of Barre's government.
 In the south, armed factions led by USC commanders General Mohamed Farah Aidid and Ali Mahdi Mohamed, in particular, clashed as each sought to exert authority over the capital.

 In the northwest, at the Burao conference of April–May 1991, the SNM declared an independent Republic of Somaliland in the region that had constituted the British Somaliland before independence and unification with the former colony of Italian Somaliland in 1960 electing Abdirahman Ahmed Ali Tuur as president.

+Violence flared up in Mogadishu on 17 November 1991, when the Aidid-aligned faction of the USC attacked Mahdi-aligned forces in the city.
+They seized part of the city, but could not push Mahdi's forces out of northern Mogadishu.
 In 1992, after four months of heavy fighting for control of Mogadishu, a ceasefire was agreed between Ali Mahdi Mohamed and Mohamed Farah Aideed.
 Neither had seized control of the capital, and as a result, a 'greenline' was established between east and west that divided their areas of control.